NeighborWoods Stewards Program

 Do you like trees?
 Are you interested in our urban natural resources?
 Want to make your neighborhood greener?
 Become a NeighborWoods Steward!

-This six-session course will be held Monday and Wednesday evenings this fall from 6 to 8 p.m. at City Hall and Water Center and two Saturday field days.
+This seven-session course will be held on various Monday, Wednesday, and Friday evenings this fall from 6 to 8 p.m. between City Hall, Water Center, and Marshall Center as well as two Saturday field days.
 View the 2015 course schedule and dates here.

 NeighborWoods Stewards receive free education from local arboriculture (tree) experts on tree identification, tree biology, proper tree care, Vancouver tree regulations, tree planting, natural area restoration, nursery tree production, and the benefits of trees.
 After the training, the NeighborWoods Stewards will be equipped to take on the task of spreading accurate information about trees to their own neighborhoods.
 NeighborWoods Stewards volunteer to conduct a tree planting or tree-related education project in exchange for the training and education they receive.
 The Urban Forestry staff will offer guidance and assistance throughout the project.